unimined/JvmDowngrader/README.md

 # JvmDowngrader

-downgrades modern java bytecode to older versions. compile and runtime.
+downgrades modern java bytecode to older versions. at either compile and/or runtime (requires runtime for certain things to work such as `MethodHandles$Lookup#defineClass`).

 ## initial relesase TODO:
 - [ ] finish downgrade task for gradle plugin